-This sounds likes agents revising their beliefs when something tells them that they may not be correct.
-Belief revision operators have been designed for that purpose [Fermé and Hansson, 2018].
-This Phd position aims at investigating deeper the relationships between cultural knowledge evolution and belief revision.
+This Phd position aims at investigating deeper the relationships between cultural knowledge evolution on the one hand and dynamic epistemic logics and belief revision, on the other hand.
 There are, at least, two possible distinct starting points for that purpose.

-More generally, these two research directions may contribute reconnecting the multi-agent DEL and distributed approaches to belief revision.
+More generally, these two research directions may contribute reconnecting multi-agent dynamic epistemic logics and distributed approaches to belief revision.

 References: